atoniolo76/AlessioToniolo/README.md

 ***Other focuses:***
 I play tennis competitively and on my school team.
 Tennis has taught me how to maintain pressure & adversity in my life due to the mental toughness needed during matches & training.

-I also enjoy sailing Lightnings, 420s, and Sunfish, and playing basketball, investing, watching F1, 3D printing, and learning math.
+I also enjoy sailing Lightnings, 420s, and Sunfish, and playing basketball.

 ***Aspirations and Future Goals:***
 I thrive in opportunities where I'm able to leverage my STEM knowledge & communication skills to solve real-world issues.